BumblePlumz/ApiCovoiturage/README.md

 2. Install the required dependencies using `composer install`.
 3. Configure the database connection in the `.env` file.
 4. Run the database migrations using `php bin/console doctrine:migrations:migrate`.
+5. Load the admin fixture pour le compte administrateur `php bin/console doctrine:fixtures:load`
-5. Start the development server using `symfony serve`.
+6. Start the development server using `symfony serve`.

+## Default Admin User

+To access the API as an admin user, use the following credentials:

+- Username: admin
+- Password: admin

+> ⚠️ **Warning:** It is recommended to change the default admin password in a production environment.

 # Format datetime in URL